Different Interior Design Styles

 My clients, an American family of four, had purchased a home in a new development in Basel.
 A modern style townhouse spread across three floors featuring a modern white kitchen, whitewashed wooden flooring and modern finishes.
 Both the living room and the dining area, however, are on the smaller side and have a somewhat unusual shape.
 This presented a real challenge for my clients.
 Particularly, because they had brought some rather large and bulky pieces of furniture from back home as well as from China, where they were living for several years before moving to Basel.

 These items included beloved pieces of furniture, treasured antiques from China and travel memorabilia from across the globe.
 They all needed to find a place in the new home.

 From the onset, I knew that I had to find a way to bring it all together.
 My go-to method for mixing styles is finding common denominators first and then build on those.

-For a family who truly embraces multiculturalism with extensively travels, they bounded themselves to love a mixture of styles.
+For a family who truly embraces multiculturalism and who has travelled extensively, they were bound to love a mixture of styles.
 Their possessions clearly demonstrated that.

 In anticipation of their move to their newly purchased home, they were looking for support with regards to furniture layout, colour selection for the walls and how to bring it all together.

 They also needed some additional pieces to complement the existing ones, but felt unsure as to what style, materials and colours would be best suited.
 I have to admit that as an interior designer it is a lot easier to work from a blank canvas, rather than working with lots of existing pieces.
 However, I really liked and resonated with this family and felt up for the challenge.

 Design Solution & Design Concept